The LLM Mirage: Economic Interests and the Subversion of Weaponization Controls: Defining AI Weaponization

 \subsection{An intent-and-capability definition of AI weaponization}

 We propose the following definition:

-\begin{displayquote} \emph{ AI weaponization is the intentional employment or objective immediate capability of an artificial intelligence system to cause physical, digital, or psychological harm, to create a decisive asymmetric advantage in conflict, or to materially facilitate such effects. } \end{displayquote}
+\begin{displayquote} \emph{ AI weaponization is the intentional employment or objective immediate capability of an artificial intelligence system to cause physical, digital, or psychological harm, to create an asymmetric advantage in conflict, or to materially facilitate such effects. } \end{displayquote}